Habrador/Computational-geometry/README.md

 Can currently only handle holes - not hole-in-holes.
 But it has optimizations to get a better looking triangulation.

+A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=mw8aLh_lPoo

 ![Ear Clipping](/_media/ear-clipping.png?raw=true)